 Rouen in Normandy

-Rouen’s Notre-Dame is one of the great Gothic cathedrals of France, dominating this charming city which is near enough to the channel ports of Dieppe, Le Havre, Caen and Calais to make it a good city break from London.
-Being just 81 miles (131 kms) north west of Paris, it also attracts visitors wanting a short break from the capital.
+Rouen’s Notre-Dame is one of the great Gothic cathedrals of France, dominating this charming city which is near enough to the channel ports of Dieppe, Le Havre, Caen, and Calais to make it a good city break from London.
+Being just 81 miles (131 km) northwest of Paris, it also attracts visitors wanting a short break from the capital.

 The Ceramics museum shows the history of Rouen pottery and when you’ve finished here, you can buy modern versions handmade and hand-decorated in some of Rouen’s faience shops.
 Good hotels and restaurants make Rouen an attractive place.

 You're also near the Normandy D-Day Landing Beaches, so you can add on a tour of the memorable cemeteries and memorials.

 Strasbourg, Capital of Alsace

 You won’t regret coming to Strasbourg around Christmas time; the capital of Alsace has one of the best and most extensive Christmas Fairs in France.
 But there’s plenty to take you to Strasbourg at any time of the year.

 Strasbourg has both a distinctive historic center which is now a UNESCO World Heritage Site and modern skyscrapers that house the Council of Europe and the European Parliament.
 It has a magnificent Notre-Dame cathedral built in red Vosges sandstone in the 12th century with a masterpiece of a Gothic spire with 12th to 14th century stained glass windows while the oldest stained glass in existence is displayed in the excellent Musée de l'Oeuvre Notre-Dame (Museum of the Art Works of Notre-Dame).
 The Palais Rohan, the former Bishop’s Palace is the place for a walk through the France of the fashionable 18th century.